webix-hub/docs/data/desktop/uimanager.md

 UI Manager
 =============

 Each time you create a component on the page, even a single one, **UIManager** module is initialized (though indirectly).
-Its main tasks are to
+Its main tasks are:

-- control which component (and component item) is focused at the moment;
+- watching which component (and component item) is focused at the moment;
-- set and remove focusing;
+- setting and removing focusing;
-- assign keyboard events to the component in focus;
+- assigning keyboard events to the component in focus;
-- memorize the component's outer scheme.
+- memorizing the component's outer scheme.

+###Focusing Methods

-At the same time, you can set and remove focus programmatically with the help of two opposite methods - **focus()** and **blur()** that are called from the component object.
+You can set and remove focus programmatically with the help of two opposite methods - **focus()** and **blur()** that are called from the component object.
 It can be specified in the component's **ready** property to set/remove focusing on page loading.

 The **focus()** method is either used without parameters or takes an **ID** or **name** of an item as an argument.
 In the latter case, focus is set to this item rather to the whole component.